YaleBioImaging/yrt-pet/docs/source/usage/data_formats.md

 ## Scanner parameter file

-Scanners are decribed using a JSON file and a Look-Up-Table (LUT).
+Scanners are described using a JSON file and a Look-Up-Table (LUT).
 See [Documentation on Scanner definition](scanner)

 ## Listmode (``ListmodeLUT``)